Thyroid Function Test

 Buy Thyroid Blood Tests Online UK

-Thyroid blood tests - also known as thyroid function tests or TSH blood tests - are a quick and convenient way of checking the function of the thyroid.
+Thyroid blood tests, also known as thyroid function tests or TSH blood tests, are a quick and convenient way to check the function of the thyroid.

-The thyroid function test examines the levels of various hormones secreted from the thyroid gland and pituitary gland.
+The thyroid function test measures the levels of various hormones secreted by the thyroid gland and the pituitary gland.
 The test is useful in detecting whether there is an issue with the thyroid gland and can be used in conjunction with symptoms to diagnose conditions such as hypothyroidism and hyperthyroidism.

 The Thyroid Profile 3 blood test detects TSH, T4 and T3 levels.